Making it easier to grow your law firm

 How to use Instagram - for law firms

-As a lawyer, it can be difficult to imagine how or why you would use Instagram.
+As a lawyer, it can be difficult to imagine how or why you would use the social media platform Instagram.
 Instagram is a visual platform, based on pictures and videos – but law is not a product that naturally lends itself to imagery.

 At the same time, it's clear that using images well significantly improves the effectiveness of social media networking.
 And that's not just true of Instagram, but across all the major social media platforms.

-To many, it seems that this is the future of social media, as so many teenagers and young adults consider Instagram their most important social network.
-With support from parent company Facebook, the total number of active users globally has passed 1.35 billion.
-In the UK, 46% of the population are active users (Instagram UK Statistics 2023).
+To many, platforms like Instagram are seen as the future of social media, with the under 30s in particular considering Instagram their most important social network.
+With support from parent company Facebook, the total number of active users globally has passed 2.4 billion.
+In July 2024, Instagram had almost 35 million users in the UK (over 50% of the population), with the largest share of users aged between 25 and 34.

-Instagram is primarily for sharing photos, video and images from a smartphone.
-Just like other social networks, you can interact with other users on Instagram by following them, being followed by them, commenting, liking, tagging and private messaging.
-While you can access Instagram from a computer, people tend just to use their smartphones.
+Instagram is primarily for sharing photos, videos, reels and images.
+Like other social networks, you can interact with other users on Instagram by following them, being followed by them, commenting, liking, tagging and private messaging.

-"A picture of an agricultural lawyer up to his knees in muck – now that's someone I can identify with"
+Head of a brown cow in a field"A picture of an agricultural lawyer up to his knees in muck – now that's someone I can identify with."

 Bill Biddell, farmer, Hampton Estate